 4-1384 Kuhio Hwy B-106, Kapaʻa, HI 96746

-I literally can't come to Kaua'i without picking up a little something for myself at Shipwrecked.
-Cutest assortment of beach wear, kinis and homewares.
+In my opinion, the cutest boutique on the island, owned and curated by my sweet friend Xochitl.
+Great assortment of clothing, bikinis and homewares.
 I recently picked up a pair of Beatrice Valenzuela sandals that I haven't taken off since!
-Best part - it's connected to Java Kai so you can do some caffeine-fueled shopping!
+Best part - it's connected to Java Kai (Xochitl and her husband Sean own both) so you can do some caffeine-fueled shopping!

 East Side - Adventure